Quick Start Guide

 without the techno babble.

-I'm a rare blue owl.
 I've been asked to explain WinBatch without using any big words or technical jargon.
 So.
 Hmmm.

 WinBatch is a bunch of software that allows people to create their own software programs to do stuff on their own computers.
 This is done by "programming", which is, basically, sitting in front of a computer and typing in a bunch of text, called "code".